dialpad/dialtone-vue/.github/RELEASING.md

 > Note on a prerelease our convention is major.minor.patch-prerelease.buildmetadata ex. `6.0.0-alpha.1`.
 4. After entering your version number the package.json version numbers will be updated and committed with a git tag matching the version you entered.
 This will then be automatically pushed to the remote
 5. `git checkout production` to move to the production branch
 > Note if you would like to deploy a prerelease (alpha or beta).
 You would do this on a branch named `alpha` or `beta` instead of `production`.
 This will automatically tag the deployment to npm as a alpha or beta release so npm does not consider it to be the latest version.
-It could be installed with the command `npm i dialtone@beta`
+It could be installed with the command `npm i dialtone-vue@beta`
 6. `git merge staging --ff-only` (or your prerelease working branch) to merge the changes to this branch
 7. `git push` to push the branch.
 This will trigger the deploy.
 8. You should be able to see your deploy running at https://github.com/dialpad/dialtone-vue/actions